 Some fish are finicky feeders, eating only a specific insect, at a specific time of the day, in a specific location.
 Catfish are not those fish.
 They don’t have a sophisticated palette.
 Rather, catfish are the riverine equivalent of a hog.
 They’ll eat nearly anything that crosses their path.

-1832, Prince Maximilian of Wied traveled up the Missouri on board the steamboat Yellow Stone.
-He wrote the following account while the Yellow Stone briefly stopped on its upriver journey somewhere in the vicinity of today’s Nebraska City, Nebraska.
+In the spring of 1832, Prince Maximilian of Wied traveled up the Missouri on board the steamboat Yellow Stone.
+He penned the following account while the Yellow Stone briefly stopped somewhere in the vicinity of today’s Nebraska City, Nebraska.
 After the steamer had been moored to the riverbank, a few crewmen on board the steamer and an accompanying yawl decided to try their luck fishing.
-The following excerpt reveals the undiscerning eating habits of the river’s blue catfish, the size of some of the fish, and the ease with which catfish could be taken.
-“About noon a white [blue] catfish was caught by one of the lines which we had thrown out.
+Maximilian’s journal entry is instructive because it reveals the undiscerning eating habits of the river’s blue catfish, the size of some of the fish, and the ease with which catfish could be taken.
+He wrote, “About noon a white [blue] catfish was caught by one of the lines which we had thrown out.
 A second broke the strong line as we were drawing it up.
-The first we had caught weighed sixty pounds, and we soon took another weighing sixty-five pounds, and a third weighing 100 lbs. in the jaws of which was the hook of the line that had been broken.
+The first we had caught weighed sixty pounds, and we soon took another weighing sixty-five pounds, and a third weighing 100 lbs., in the jaws of which was the hook of the line that had been broken.
 In the stomach of this and the other catfish were found large pieces of pork, the bones of fowls, and c., feet of geese, all refuse from the vessels; and likewise the entire gills of another large fish.”

 Catfish in many of the Missouri’s tributaries were as abundant and as easy to catch as in the Missouri itself.
 In the summer of 1843, John James Audubon, like Edward Harris, visited Fort Union.
 On July 19, he wrote that one of the men from the fort went a short distance up the nearby Yellowstone River.
 That individual caught sixteen channel catfish in half an hour.